Variational integrators for underactuated mechanical control systems with symmetries: Higher-order Euler-Lagrange equations on trivial principal bundles

 \subsection{Euler-Lagrange equations for trivial principal bundles}

-In this subsection we derive, from a variational point of view, the Euler-Lagrange equations for the trivial principal bundle $Q=M\times G$ where $M$ is a $n-$dimensional differentiable manifold with coordinates $(q^i)$, $1\leq i\leq n$, and $G$ is a Lie group.
+In this subsection and the two subsequent ones we derive, from a variational point of view, the Euler-Lagrange equations for the trivial principal bundle $M=Q\times G$ where $Q$ is a $n-$dimensional differentiable manifold and $G$ is a Lie group.
+We consider the cases of the tangent bundle (see \cite{CeMaRa} for more details), second-order tangent bundle and higher-order tangent bundle where we show the process step by step since it may be enlightening for the reader.